your county

 a year by the mid-2030s, the revenue the state is forgoing to these tax cuts, with the largest share flowing to corporations and the highest earners.

-Source: NC Office of State Budget & Management (nonpartisan).
+Source: NC Office of State Budget & Management (nonpartisan), read it yourself.
 The $9.7 billion is OSBM's figure for all the cuts scheduled under current law, individual and corporate combined, by FY 2033-34.
 The who-gets-what figures are OSBM's estimates for the first scheduled rate cut, 3.99% to 3.49%, among households that file.

 The corporate rate is the clearest tell.
 It was 6.9% in 2013, and it hits zero in 2030.
 That piece alone is about $1.8 billion a year.